Ramstric/DFA-Tool-Delfiniti/README.md

 ...     ...
 ```

-## This implementation is aimed to the Delfiniti project
+## This implementation is developed for the Delfiniti project

 This implementation is used on the **Delfiniti** project which restricts the code in the following way:
 - The data file contains 14 columns from which the first one is the time values and the third one (RAW) is the data values. (**main.py line 94**, attribute `usecols(0, 2)`)